-The hydrogeology of the Site has been thoroughly investigated and analyzed over the past 25 years by numerous investigations (TRC, 2003; GeoTrans, 2004a, 2004b, 2005 and 2009; Tetra Tech, 2014, Adventus, 2009).
+The hydrogeology of the Site has been thoroughly investigated and analyzed over the past several decades by numerous investigations with more recent, detailed investigations of the Hawthorn Group beginning in 2002 (TRC, 2003; GeoTrans, 2004a, 2004b, 2005).

+and 2009; Tetra Tech, 2014, Adventus, 2009).
 Over 200 wells have been installed at this Site where geologic cores have been collected to characterize deposits.
 Immediately adjacent to the South Lagoon on the east, a set of approximately 100 investigative borings were advanced in 2012, and were described and characterized with respect to lithology and NAPL impacts.
-A simplified hydrostratigraphic model of the local geology consists of approximately 20 feet of unconsolidated surficial deposits, which overlie approximately 120 feet of unconsolidated HG deposits, which overlie greater than 300 feet of the Ocala Limestone and Avon Park Formations (Figure 4).
+A simplified hydrostratigraphic model of the local geology consists of approximately 20 feet of unconsolidated surficial deposits, which overlie approximately 120 feet of unconsolidated HG deposits, which overlie greater than 300 feet of the Ocala Limestone and Avon Park Formations (Figure 3).